anki2001ta/Edviron-Frontend/README.md

 $ npm run start                // run it locally

 // deployment for client app
-$ npm run build  // this will compile the react code using webpack and generate a folder called docs in the root level
+$ npm run build  // this will compile the react code using Webpack and generate a folder called docs in the root level
 ````

 ## ✍ Contributor